 exhibiting New Talent – Blue Tuohy

 Folkestone is known for its connection to the art world.
 For 10 years it has been the home to the Folkestone Triennial Festival where art works are spread around the town for all to discover.
 Over 40 of these are on permanent display and provide a security in knowing how many artists have felt inspired by our location.
 New talent needs to be nurtured and encouraged and so residents of the Creative Quarter take on this role.
-Walking down The Old High Street, Helen Sharp, the Editor of Folkelife, came upon an exhibition of oil on very large canvas by Blue Tuohy.
-The movement in her pieces caught her eye, as well as the unusualness of her name…
+Folkelife spoke to Blue Tuohy after her recent exhibition on The Old High Street.

 What’s your connection with Folkestone?

 “My partner first introduced me to Folkestone in 2014.
 We met studying on the extended diploma of art and design course at UCA in Canterbury, meanwhile he was working part time at an architects’ firm on The Old High Street.
 I thought it was such a lovely street, with such a community feel to it…over the years such diverse creative businesses keep popping up and everyone is so welcoming and friendly and because of this, I saw Folkestone as an opportunity to exhibit my first solo show!”